learnforpractice/pyeos/pyeos.md

 <a name="aboutcodestyle"></a>
 # About code style

 Bad code style will affect the cooperation between developers.
 So there must be some rule for developers to follow.
-Here is my recommendation: [google cpp guide](https://google.github.io/styleguide/cppguide.html) Who use eclipse as their IDE can use the following tool to format there cpp code. http://www.cppstyle.com/
+Here is my recommendation: [google cpp guide](https://google.github.io/styleguide/cppguide.html) Who use eclipse as their IDE can use the following tool to format their cpp code. http://www.cppstyle.com/

 Also in order to compatible with eos source code, Change the tab width to 3 spaces.